 Sutherland is also known as being the coldest town in South Africa, with an average yearly temperature of 11.3 °C and an average annual minimum temperature of 2.8 °C.

-The South African Astronomical Observatory (SAAO) and SALT
+The South African Astronomical Observatory (SAAO) and the South African Large Telescope (SALT)

 Having the largest telescope in the Southern hemisphere, Sutherland is attracting a fair number of visitors (mainly from South Africa) to enjoy sessions of stargazing.
 Currently the town has just over 2000 inhabitants and it’s slowly becoming a very popular getaway for mainly south african tourists.
 In the area one can find in total 32 guesthouses.